 Who Can Benefit From CBD Edibles?

-For individuals who experience inflammation or discomfort in their digestive system, taking CBD edibles can help tackle the pain at the source.
+For individuals who experience inflammation or discomfort in their digestive system, taking CBD edibles may help tackle the pain at the source.
 All through our intestines, we have CB2 receptors that help control the immune system.
 When you take CBD, it elevates the endocannabinoid 2-AG which reduces inflammation.
-Because CBD is being absorbed through the intestinal walls, it can help treat the pain quickly.
+Because CBD is being absorbed through the intestinal walls, it may help treat the pain quickly.

 Mental Health Disorders